iutools/iutools/doc/test-plan.md

      text to be spelled
    - No extra spaces were inserted between words
    - No extra newlines were
-- Click on one of the mis-spelled words, and change its spelling
+- Click on two of the mis-spelled words, and change their spellings
+  - One by selecting from the sugggestions, the other by typing a new correction
   - Click on copy to clipboard and paste into a text editor
-  - Copy text to text editor, and make sure that the selected spelling is the one that appears in the editor
+  - Copy text to text editor, and make sure that the changed spellings are the ones that appear in the editor

 Check with and without _Include partial corrections_
 - Try it both ways